Hatfield Equitable Distribution Lawyers

 Equitable distribution in a Hatfield divorce also must account for financial liabilities, in addition to simply dividing the assets.
 Marital liabilities include mortgages, car loans and tax obligations incurred during the marriage.
 Credit card debts are also the responsibility of each spouse even if the credit card was only in one spouse’s name, so long as the relevant debt was incurred during the marriage.

-Call Today to Schedule a Confidential Consultation with Our Experienced Hatfield Equitable Distribution Lawyers
+Call Today to Schedule a Confidential Consultation with Our Experienced Equitable Distribution Attorneys in Hatfield

-Frequently Asked Questions About Equitable Distribution in Hatfield Divorce Cases
+Frequently Asked Questions About Equitable Distribution in Divorce Cases

 Our equitable distribution lawyers have the resources necessary to argue against inclusion of separate property in the marital asset pool in any number of ways depending upon the circumstances and your spouse’s rationale.
 We consult with accountants and financial experts who work to trace the source of funds and use of those funds during the marriage, which can provide the evidence necessary to establish that your own separate assets were not commingled with marital assets so as to become subject to division.